-- Kindergarten students under the age of five as of October 1 are not eligible for funding unless they meet one of the exceptions outlined below. - Retained kindergarten students enrolled in a half-day kindergarten program are eligible for full-time funding if they are retained due to a Significant Reading Deficiency (SRD).
+- Kindergarten students under the age of five as of October 1 may be eligible for funding, provided they meet one of the exceptions outlined below. - Retained kindergarten students enrolled in a half-day kindergarten program are eligible for full-time funding if they are retained due to a Significant Reading Deficiency (SRD).